 But most importantly, the study suggests that formula containing OPO is closer to human breast milk compared to the standard formula.

 As the researchers note, “an ideal infant formula would closely match the composition of human milk and at Advanced Lipids we completely agree.
-INFAT® is Advanced Lipids’ clinically proven SN2 palmitate ingredient.
+INFAT® is Advanced Lipids’ clinically tested SN2 palmitate ingredient.
 It has been found to enhance fatty acid absorption and more closely resemble breastfeeding, allowing manufacturers to offer products that deliver many of the benefits of human milk.

 1] Zhenmin, Liu et al ‘Human Breast Milk and Infant Formulas Differentially Modify the Intestinal Microbiota in Human Infants and Host Physiology in Rats1–3’ The Journal of Nutrition Genomics, Proteomics, and Metabolomics’ 10.3945/jn.115.223552 http://jn.nutrition.org/content/early/2015/12/16/jn.115.223552.full.pdfBack to Blog